ar7000/FreeCodeCampHTML/README.md

 # FreeCodeCampHTML

 Revisiting HTML via FreeCodeCamp resources and copying passed code to Git repo as I go through each task.
-Documenting below andything new I learn, or anything I am reminded of that I may have forgotten.
+Documenting below anything new I learn, or anything I am reminded of that I may have forgotten.

+- Learned use of HTML5 <main> tags.
+Not something I have utilised previously.